regular live webcasts

 What we do.

-Events that we’ve done with them include charity events such as their Helios awards and Follow The Sun, which in 2015, was a video conference room setup starting in Singapore and gradually moving around the world to the UK and US where each unit would discuss their sector and details.
+Events that we’ve provided for them include charity events such as their awards event and other events, which in 2015, was a video conference room setup starting in Singapore and gradually moving around the world to the UK and US where each unit would discuss their sector and details.
 Other events covered a wide range of topics including LGBTQ+ rights and information when the company enacted their first gay CEO.
-We also set up welfare solutions so their staff could access 20 live TV channels for them and their families while they were working in remote locations overseas.
+We also set up welfare solutions so their diaspora staff and families could access 20 live TV channels for them and their families while they were working in remote locations overseas.

-We started slowly with this company, carrying out a few streams, with steady growth over the years as they’ve realised the value of streaming and webcasting.
+We started slowly with this company, carrying out a few webcasts, ramping up with steady growth over the years as they have realised the value of streaming and webcasting.
 We now stream about 140 live presentations a year for them.

 How have the events evolved over the years?

 We’ve made sure over the years that we’ve been receiving constant content and technical feedback from this company.
 We’ve specifically built into the system a feedback form that is pushed after every webcast so we’re able to constantly improve our clients’ experience.
-We’ve integrated functions and features such as polling in our LPS as a result of working with them.
-We have a very sophisticated question moderation workflow that allows us to handle multiple languages and translations as well as legal council to implement how changes are made which has come from feedback and discussions of the company’s needs over recent years.
+We’ve integrated functions and features such as polling and quizzes in our LPS as a result of working with them.
+We have a very sophisticated question moderation workflow that allows us to uniquely handle multiple languages and translations.
+In addition, this affords their legal council the ability to quickly triage and modify questions for almost instance display to a presenters iPad on the podium.

-They also use our clipper tool from our REALM tool suite for their Statistics review to share clips to social media as their social team had a requirement to take the immediacy of an on-demand version of live, breaking news to share while a broadcast was still live, which we had a solution for.
+They also use our GG Clipper tool from our REALM tool suite for their Statistics review to share clips to social media as their social team had a requirement to take the immediacy of an on-demand version of live, breaking news to share while a broadcast was still live, which we have a solution for.